-Dr. Charles Kutler has 20 years of experience as an infectious disease specialist.
-Dr. Kutler graduated from New York University and completed his residency training at St. Vincent’s in New York.
-Dr. Kutler has extensive experience in immunosuppressive disorders including HIV, oncology, immune system disorders; tick-borne diseases including Lyme, Babesia, Anaplasma; infections of the bone, lungs, heart and all other organ systems; acute and chronic viral illnesses including Hepatitis B and C; acute and chronic bacterial illnesses; travel medicine; and all infections of the body and wound care.
+Dr. Charles Kutler has more than 20 years of experience as an Infectious Disease specialist.
+Dr. Kutler obtained his undergraduate degree from New York University, completed his graduate medical education at Mount Sinai School of Medicine, residency training at St. Vincent’s in New York and his Infectious Disease Fellowship training at Beth Israel Hospital.
+Dr. Kutler has extensive experience in immunosuppressive disorders including HIV, transplant, oncology, chronic immune system disorders; tick-borne diseases including Lyme; infections of all organ systems; acute and chronic viral and bacterial illnesses; wound care, and travel medicine.

 The Gold Foundation Humanism in Medicine Award: 2016